dcSpark/wrapped-smartcontracts/README.md

 ## Overview

-The protocol aims to create a seamless way to execute smart contracts on the milkomeda layer 2 right from the layer 1 mainchain.
+Wrapped Smart Contracts (WSC) are a new concept aimed at facilitating interaction with smart contracts on sidechains or Layer 2 (L2) solutions without the need for users to directly migrate to these new ecosystems.

+The Layer 1 (L1) blockchain acts as a robust coordination layer, allowing users to execute smart contracts on sidechains or L2 while remaining on the L1 blockchain.
+This provides a user-friendly experience, as users can interact with various systems without changing wallets or needing a deep understanding of the underlying processes.

+### How it works (simplified)

+Every single step requires user interaction in the form of a transaction.

+- User Action: The user initiates an action on a dApp while on the main blockchain.
+This request is translated into specific parameters for a proxy smart contract.
+- Proxy Deployment and Execution: A proxy smart contract, reflecting the user's intent, is deployed on the sidechain.
+The proxy contract then interacts with the appropriate smart contract on the sidechain to execute the desired action.
+- Result Processing: The outcome from the sidechain smart contract execution is relayed back to the user on the main blockchain.
+The user's state is updated, and they see the results of their action on the dApp, all while staying on the main blockchain.

 ## For developers

 If you are interested in developing dapps on the milkomeda layer 2, see the [developers documentation](./docs/developers.md).
+Also, there is a library under `packages/milkomeda-wsc` that help the development of DApp using WSC.
+It's also available in [npm](https://www.npmjs.com/package/milkomeda-wsc).

 ## Smart contracts